 kindy learning program.

-join in the fun at their child’s kindy?
-Ask your local kindy how you could get involved.
+join in the fun at your child’s kindy?
+Ask your local kindy how you can get involved.

 What will I pay?

-You may be able to access low or no cost kindy if you:
+You may be able to access cheaper or fee free kindy if you or your child:

-- are Aboriginal or Torres Strait Islander (or your child is)
+- identify as an Aboriginal and/or Torres Strait Islander

-- hold a current Australian Government Health Care Card (or have a child who does)
+- hold a current Australian Government Health Care Card (HCC) with the child named on the card

 - are a foster or kinship carer (talk to your Child Safety Service Centre)